Rowing Machine Technique: Master Proper Form for Better Results

 What the Damper Does

-The damper (lever on the side) controls airflow—higher = more resistance per stroke, lower = less.
-It does NOT make the workout harder or easier overall.
+The damper (lever on the side) controls airflow — higher means more resistance per stroke, lower means less.
+It changes how each stroke feels, rather than simply making the workout harder or easier overall.

 • Lower (3–4): Lighter feel, faster stroke rates, better for endurance